- Emanuel Goldberg was a German scientist and inventor from the mid-1920s.

 History of Computers and Computing, Internet, Dreamers, Emanuel Goldberg

-In the 1920s the German scientist Emanuel Goldberg (see biography of Emanuel Goldberg) of Zeiss Ikon, Dresden, pioneered the electronic retrieval technology and library automation.
-Goldberg designed, built and demonstrated a “photoelectric microfilm selector” which contained many, if not all, of the concepts history of science professionals now associate with Vannevar Bush.
+In the 1920s the German scientist Emanuel Goldberg (see the biography of Emanuel Goldberg) of Zeiss Ikon, Dresden, pioneered the electronic retrieval technology and library automation.
+Goldberg designed, built, and demonstrated a “photoelectric microfilm selector” which contained the history of science professionals now associated with Vannevar Bush.
 It seems this was the first practical application of electronics to the selection of data on film.

 In 1914, Emanuel Goldberg developed a machine that read characters and converted them into standard telegraph code (early OCR).
 Later (by May 1927) Goldberg designed a photoelectric microfilm selector, which he called a statistical machine.
 Two prototypes were built at Zeiss Ikon by 1931 and, perhaps, constitute the first successful electronic document retrieval.

 During the International Congress of Photography in Dresden in 1931 Goldberg presented his “Statistical Machine,” a document search engine that used photoelectric cells and pattern recognition to search the metadata on rolls of microfilmed documents.

 The Congress of Photography in Dresden in 1931, must be regarded as a peak in Goldberg’s career.
 It was the proposal presented on behalf of the Committee for Sensitometry by Goldberg and his professor Robert Luther for a standard measure of film speeds that became the principal topic of discussion.
 This proposal led to the adoption of the familiar DIN and ASA film speed ratings.
 At the Congress Goldberg gave extremely interesting lectures and was awarded prestigious Peligot medal of the French Society for Photography and Cinematography.